MorpheusAIs/Morpheus/SepoliaCapitalProvisionTestnetGuide.md

 ## How can I get information about how much I have deposited?
 What is the amount of rewards earned?
-We need to go to the [Distribution](https://sepolia.etherscan.io/address/0x0d9e3455d964029796e4b2b921ee27871125c21d#readProxyContract) contract, open the “Contract” tab, then the “Read Contract” tab.
+We need to go to the [Distribution](https://sepolia.etherscan.io/address/0x0d9e3455d964029796e4b2b921ee27871125c21d#readProxyContract) contract, open the “Contract” tab, then the “Read as Proxy” tab.
 Don't forget to connect your wallet, which should have enough native token to pay for gas.

 For this purpose we have two functions, the first shows how many rewards have already been earned, the rewards are earned every second.